 Even though many of the factors are out of our control, once a pandemic occurs strategic action will significantly reduce the number of deaths.
 The Center for Disease Control (CDC) has endorsed the idea of triage allocation.
 But, the CDC won’t recommend any algorithm.
 The lack of an algorithm means every hospital decides what to do on their own.

 Triage is the assignment of degrees of urgency and is used to decide the order of treatment.
-It means some gain access to scarce resources, and some are turned away — to assure the largest number live.
+It means some gain access to scarce resources, and some are turned away — to assure a higher number live.
 It means saving the most lives.

 During a severe pandemic, the system quickly becomes overloaded, and every patient admission limits other admissions.
-If these decisions remain unplanned, the hospitals will treat patients that will become a casualty and not treat those they could have saved.
+If these decisions remain unplanned, the hospitals will treat patients that will become a casualty and not address those they could have saved.
 Without using a triage strategy, more people will die.
-There are proposed strategies, but no one has been able to quantify the value of implementing the strategies…until now.
+There are proposed strategies, but no one has been able to quantify the value of implementing a strategy…until now.

 Alexander Kolker’s Life Saving Optimization